 Thomas J. LeBlanc is the 17th president of the George Washington University, the largest institution of higher education in Washington, D.C.
 Dr. LeBlanc leads a preeminent academic and research enterprise with 10 schools and colleges, more than 26,000 undergraduate and graduate students and thousands of faculty and staff across three campuses in the District of Columbia and the Commonwealth of Virginia.

 Dr. LeBlanc has focused efforts on enhancing GW's student experience, research, philanthropy and constituent engagement, medical enterprise and institutional culture.
-The university is now building on this progress by developing a strategic plan that will continue to advance GW toward its aspiration for preeminence as a comprehensive, global research university, leading it to its bicentennial and beyond.
+The university is now building on this progress to advance GW toward its aspiration for preeminence as a comprehensive, global research university, leading it to its bicentennial and beyond.

 Prior to GW, Dr. LeBlanc was executive vice president and provost at the University of Miami and previously served as dean in the College of Arts, Sciences and Engineering at the University of Rochester.